versionone/api-docs-staging/source/includes/bulk/update/content.md

-A single asset can be update.
+A single asset can be updated.

 Update the name of Story:1234 to `Updated Story`